 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Cesar product.

-In addition, we note the use of sugar.
+First, we find sugar.
 Sugar is always an unwelcome addition to any dog food.
 Because of its high glycemic index, it can unfavorably impact the blood glucose level of any animal soon after it is eaten.

-Next, this recipe contains dried peas.
+Next, this recipe includes dried peas.
 Dried peas are a good source of carbohydrates.
 Plus they’re naturally rich in dietary fiber.